Private Information Retrieval Over Gaussian MAC: PIR for the AWGN MAC

-The above rate was given in \cite[Theorem 5]{nazer2011compute}, with the channel gains being $(1,1)$, the coefficient vector $\b{a}$ set to be the all 1 vector and $\alpha=\frac{2P}{1+2P}$, where $\alpha$ is a scaling factor used at the decoder.
-We note that this rate is the rate of the decoded linear combination.
-Upon successful decoding, the lattice codeword $\b{v}$ is mapped to $sW_i$ since $A_1+A_2=sW_i$ and since the linear lattice code preserves the linear operations between the codewords and their corresponding messages \cite[Lemma 6]{nazer2011compute}.
-Accordingly, the user can retrieve $W_i$ as he knows the value of $s$. \end{IEEEproof}
+Consequently, the lattice codeword $\b{v}$, is mapped to either $W_i$ or $-W_i$ since $\phi(A_1)=\b{v}_1$, $\phi(A_2)=\b{v}_2$ and since the linear lattice code preserves the linear operations between the codewords and their corresponding messages \cite[Lemma 6]{nazer2011compute}.
+Thus, the user can retrieve $W_i$.